ncpr1996/blogs_backup/cludunvz6001108juegzgf8y0.md

 * The command `cat /etc/passwd` is used in Linux to display information about user accounts stored in the system's password file.

-* It shows a list of all user accounts, along with details such as the username, user ID (UID), group ID (GID), home directory, and default shell.
+* All user accounts are listed, along with information about the username, home directory, default shell, user ID (UID), and group ID (GID).

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1711782068919/7112f266-7a11-4fd1-830d-8a5d2e0fb91b.png align="center")